compulim/promise-pipe/README.md

   .then(text => console.log(text));
 ```

 Analogous to waterfall pattern, first argument of every pipe action is the result from the last action.
-Since we first initialize the pipe with `input.txt`, the first `.readFile()` call will receive `"input.txt"` as its `filename` argument.
+Since we first initialize the pipe with `"input.txt"`, the first `.readFile()` call will receive `"input.txt"` as its `filename` argument.

 Similar, in `decodeBuffer(buffer, encoding)` action, `buffer` is the Node.js Buffer received thru `fs.readFile` call after completing `readFile` action.
 In addition to passing last result `buffer`, pipe caller can also specify `encoding` argument (`"utf8"`).
 This allow pipe to be easily customizable.

 How it works
 ---

 When actions are called, they return a new Promise object decorated with actions.
-For example, `pipe('input.txt').readFile()` will returns a Promise object like this,
+For example, `pipe('input.txt').readFile()` will returns a Promise object similar to this.

 ```js
 {